Splitting Long Runs: Is It OK To Split Up My Long Runs?

 There are no rules or “marathon training police “ that will force you to run your long runs in one continuous run or follow your marathon training plan to a T.

-However, by and large, it is best not to split up your long runs, especially not frequently.
+However, as a running coach, I suggest not splitting up your long runs, especially not frequently.

 Occasionally, splitting long runs into two distinct workouts is fine and may even have some benefits, but relying on split long runs as a standard practice instead of following your training plan long run distance as written is going to shortchange your potential.

-Splitting a long run negates the benefits of long runs and the entire purpose of long runs for marathon training or preparing for any long-distance race.
+Splitting a long run negates the benefits of long runs and the entire purpose of long runs for marathon training or preparing for any longer distance races.

 Pros and Cons of Splitting Long Runs

-There are various pros and cons of splitting long runs and understanding the benefits and the downsides will help you determine whether you should follow your marathon training plan long runs as written or split long runs into two separate workouts.
+Splitting long runs has various pros and cons.
+Understanding the benefits and the downsides will help you determine whether to follow your marathon training plan long runs as written or split them into two separate workouts.

 Benefits of Splitting Up Marathon Long Runs

-Injury-prone runners often find that splitting up long runs cuts back on the risk of injuries because you are building in more recovery time and accumulating less fatigue and microscopic damage to your bones, muscles, joints, and connective tissues.
+Injury-prone runners often find that splitting up long runs reduces the risk of injuries because you build in more recovery time and accumulate less fatigue and microscopic damage to your bones, muscles, joints, and connective tissues.

-When there is bad weather, or you have to do a long run on a treadmill, splitting up a long run can be more fireable from a motivational standpoint.
+When there is bad weather, and you have to do a long run on a treadmill, splitting up a long run can be more appealing from a motivational standpoint.

-Splitting up long runs is often more logistically feasible if you have a tight schedule, are traveling, or need to run in the dark.
+Splitting up long runs is often more logistically feasible if you have a tight schedule, are traveling, or are trying to avoid running in the dark.

-Splitting up long runs may allow you to do your long runs at a faster pace because you are not running as far without stopping.
+Splitting up long runs may allow you to run your long runs at a faster pace because you are not running as far without stopping.

 The main benefit of splitting long runs is decreasing recovery time relative to long runs completed in one continuous nonstop run.

-This means you can bounce back faster after your weekly long run and recover quickly for your next hard workout if you run two medium-long runs rather than one super long run.
+This means you can bounce back faster after your weekly long run and recover quickly for your next hard speed work session if you run two medium-long runs rather than one super long run.

 Downsides of Splitting Up Long Runs